Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Related Work

 \section{Related Work}

 \textbf{Feature Augmentation.} Given a base table, with a specified target column, and a collection of candidate tables, feature augmentation aims to enrich the base table with additional features that improve the predictive performance of downstream models.
-Some earlier works~\cite{sigmod16-kumar,vldb17-kumar} focused on identifying when key-foreign key joins can be avoided without significantly harming model accuracy, which is orthogonal to our setting.
-Traditional feature augmentation approaches relied on exhaustive exploration or predefined heuristics.
-Deep Feature Synthesis (DFS)~\cite{dsaa15-kanter} operates in a brute-force manner, navigating all joinable relationships from the base table to candidate tables and applying mathematical functions along discovered paths.
-ARDA~\cite{vldb20-arda} introduced a more structured approach by leveraging data discovery tools like Aurum~\cite{icde18-aurum} to rank candidate tables and applying heuristics for feature selection.
-Still, it relies on model-agnostic scores, and it is limited to single-hop joins.
+Early work~\cite{sigmod16-kumar,vldb17-kumar} studied when key-foreign key joins can be avoided without significantly harming model accuracy, which is complementary but orthogonal to our setting.
+Traditional approaches relied on exhaustive exploration or heuristics.
+Deep Feature Synthesis (DFS)~\cite{dsaa15-kanter} performs brute-force exploration of join paths and applies transformations along them, leading to high computational cost.
+ARDA~\cite{vldb20-arda} improves efficiency by ranking candidate tables using data discovery tools such as Aurum~\cite{icde18-aurum}, but remains limited to one-hop joins and model-agnostic heuristics.

-Reinforcement learning (RL) has been employed to balance the exploration of promising features with the exploitation of underutilized ones.
-AutoFeature~\cite{icde22-autofeature} employs multi-armed bandits (MAB) or deep Q-networks (DQN) to guide the augmentation process, using sampling techniques for efficiency while evaluating each join path through model execution.
-METAM~\cite{icde23-metam} introduces a goal-driven framework that leverages MAB for feature discovery and augmentation, guided by downstream utility metrics and data characteristics to form a feedback loop that steers the search process.
-However, RL-based approaches incur high computational costs: evaluating each join path requires expensive join execution and repeated model training to obtain the reward signals necessary for the RL agent.
+Reinforcement learning (RL) methods aim to balance exploration and exploitation.
+AutoFeature~\cite{icde22-autofeature} uses multi-armed bandits (MAB) and deep Q-networks (DQN) to guide path exploration, using sampling techniques for efficiency while evaluating each join path through model execution.
+METAM~\cite{icde23-metam} introduces a goal-driven framework that uses MAB for feature discovery and augmentation, guided by downstream utility metrics and data characteristics to form a feedback loop that steers the search process.
+However, RL-based methods incur high computational costs, as they require repeated join execution and model training to obtain reward signals.